DESelectMC/sfmc/README.md

 This project is currently in development mode.
 Feel free to contribute.

 Keep in mind that this package is still under construction.
-If you want add extra feature or have feature requests, you can contact me at me@timothyverhaeghe.com
+If you want add extra feature or have feature requests, you can contact us at contact@deselect.io.

 ## Installation